 Instructions for completing a working interest claim are outline below:

 Step One – Authorization for Expenditures

 The OWA requests that applicants notify the OWA of their intentions of making a WIC by sending the OWA an AFE for review prior to commencing operations.
-This process will help us better manage the influx of claims and ensure that the proposed work plan is in line with industry standards.
+This includes anticipated cumulative RCAM costs exceeding $5000.
+This process will help the OWA better manage the influx of claims and ensure that the proposed work plan is in line with industry standards.
 This is for the protection of all parties.
-Please note that an AFE submission to the OWA is not considered a pre-approval of the claim as this evaluation is done after the claim is submitted to the AER under Step Two.
+Please note that an AFE submission to the OWA is not considered a pre-approval of the claim.

 Step Two – Claim Submission and Eligibility